 Technology allows us to see and speak to each other as easily as making a phone call.
 With Google Hangouts, FaceTime, and Skype, you can easily stay connected with your loved ones.
 Video chatting is great because you can still take part in your friend’s lives by seeing them instead of just talking to them.

-Agree to a time — maybe once a week, then put it on your calendar and make it a point to get together on that day.
+Agree upon a time — maybe once a week, then put it on your calendar and make it a point to get together on that day.
 This is better than hoping to ‘catch them at a good time’ because everyone is busy all the time.

 Setting regular ‘appointments’ to chat with your friends ensures you’ll both be ready to talk when the time comes and gives you something fun to look forward to, which can be helpful when you’re struggling to make new friends.